rust-lang/rustc-dev-guide/src/tests/fuchsia.md

 After changing the toolchain itself, the build setting `rustc_version_string` in `out/default/args.gn` needs to be changed so that `fx build` or `ninja` will rebuild all the Rust targets.
-The contents of the string do not matter, as long as it changes from one build to the next. [build_fuchsia_from_rust_ci.sh] does this automatically by hashing the toolchain directory.
+This can be done in a text editor and the contents of the string do not matter, as long as it changes from one build to the next.
+[build_fuchsia_from_rust_ci.sh] does this for you by hashing the toolchain directory.

 The Fuchsia website has more detailed documentation of the [build system].

 #### Other tips and tricks

-You can comment out the `fx set` command after the initial run so it won't rerun GN each time.
+When using `build_fuchsia_from_rust_ci.sh` you can comment out the `fx set` command after the initial run so it won't rerun GN each time.
+If you do this you can also comment out the version_string line to save a couple seconds.

 `export NINJA_PERSISTENT_MODE=1` to get faster ninja startup times after the initial build.